First things first: Vitamin-D is … not a Vitamin! It is not a true vitamin because the human body has the capacity to

 Some history first

 The first studies on Vitamin D involved children’s rickets condition and resulted in the undisputed acknowledgment of D’s contribution to bone health.
 It was around late 50s that the food industry started fortifying certain foods with VitD (especially those consumed by children eg infant formulas, cereals and dairy products).
 Unfortunately, this limited understanding of VitD continued through the decades.
-Even today, many doctors only see Vit D as a bone supporter and thus fail to link a potential D deficiency of their patients with other underlying conditions
+Even today, many doctors only see Vit D as a bone supporter and thus fail to link a potential D deficiency of their patients with other underlying conditions.
+Of we should highlight that the need of Vitamin-D for strong bones is crucial but the requirement for Vitamin-D goes far beyond that.

 The benefits of Vitamin-D